 Om Sai Ram !

 BabaSAi The watering was done by unbaked clay pots ( Some more details on the same on Sai Baba curing ailments).
 As the heart was watching and capturing the scenes, Baba after watering the plants puts the clay pots.
-Being unbaked they break.
+Being unbaked they would break.

 As they break the mind remembers a very good example of baked and unbaked pots, given by Shri Ramakrishna Paramhansa, In The Gospel of Ramakrishna Chapter 34.